One of the busiest train crossings in North America

 - The integrated design includes the “Guideway”—an innovative sleek structure reducing visual impact—as well as the “Green Way”—a pedestrian link between the West Toronto Rail Path and cycling initiatives near the future Caledonia GO Station.

 - Construction will be completed more than two years earlier than if the project had elected to construct the new rail via an underground tunnel.
-By electing to construct elevated railways tracks as opposed to the tunnel option, there will be fewer impacts to existing road crossing and less traffic disruption during construction.
+By electing to construct elevated railways tracks as opposed to the tunnel option, there will be fewer impacts to existing road crossings and less traffic disruption during construction.

 830-metre long Mechanically Stabilized Earth (MSE) retaining walls at approach embankments